 In addition to our weekly programs, there are special programs that occur during other parts of the year.
 Check them out below:

 - Week of Prayer – Week of Prayers are set aside to help us focus on what’s really important in our lives: developing a personal, saving relationship with Jesus Christ.
 Wisconsin Academy holds at least two Week of Prayer services per year, one of which is always a student-planned and student-led.

 - Spiritual Emphasis Weekends – These action-packed weekends provide students with the opportunity to listen to Bible-based speakers that will challenge them in their spiritual journey.

 - Lake Union Prayer Conference – Every fall the Southern Union hosts a Prayer Conference for youth at Camp Ausable.
 In addition to the meetings, plenty of time is given to students to fellowship and recreate.

 - Outreach – Students who attend Wisconsin Academy will have plenty of opportunities to be exposed to serving others.
 Service opportunities include, but are not limited to: volunteering at local food pantries, soup kitchens, homeless shelters, food warehouses, distributing literature, Adopt-a-Highway, leaf rake day, shoveling snow for the needy, the Salvation Army’s annual “Red Kettle” campaign, adopt-a-grandparent, and door-to-door outreach.

 - WAY (Wisconsin Academy Youth) Team – This group of young people plan and deliver vespers,SabbathSchool, and church programs to both youth and adults throughout the Wisconsin Conference.

-- Yearly Mission Trip – Whether it’s Mexico, Peru, Nicaragua, Belize, West Virginia, or Texas, it is our desire to plan meaningful mission trips with the hopes that students can not only serve, but whose lives will be changed.
+- Mission Projects – Whether it’s Mexico, Peru, Nicaragua, Belize, West Virginia, or Texas, it is our desire to plan meaningful mission projects with the hope that students will not only serve, but be personally changed.